Once you sign a real estate contract, your price is set in stone. Right?

 If it increases more than $50,000 however, then you will have an option to either cover the difference, or void the contract.

 These numbers are just an example.
 Your contract could vary.
+And the addendum will also vary by builder, area and market condition.

 List of Materials